cbfacademy/fullstack-task-management-app/GETTING-STARTED.md

 4. [Complete a task][5]
 5. [Delete a task][6]

-## Project Structure

-We've provided a basic scaffolding for the project to allow you to focus on the core functionality.
-We've separated "production" code from the tests as follows...
-However, feel free to restructure the codebase as you see fit.

-![Project structure][8]

 ### Starting the server

 We're using Node.js and [express][7] as a web framework to expose our API.
 Before starting your implementation, check that the provided setup works.